 Register for our upcoming webinar, Rethinking Mobile Measurement, and get insights on how make your mobile analytics more valuable and actionable.

-Calculate and leverage your "Average Revenue Per User" mobile analytics to understand and grow your mobile app revenue.
-Learn how.
+Leverage your app analytics: how to calculate your "Average Revenue Per User" to understand and grow your mobile app revenue.

 Research shows that mobile is now the first place people typically turn when they have a question, are interested in a product or want to learn about something new.
 The mobile data collected as part of this process can truly help make other marketing initiatives more successful.
 Let Urban Airship and Customer.io demonstrate how.